Pman-me/visualizeAccount/README.md

 - **check_unstructured_proxy**: This function checks if a given contract address is an unstructured proxy by examining the storage at a specific slot (the implementation slot).

-- **is_eip1967_proxy**: This function checks if a given contract address is an EIP-1967 compliant proxy by checking specific storage slots for the implementation and beacon addresses.
+- **is_proxy**: This function checks if a given contract address is an EIP-1967 compliant proxy or Zeppelin proxy by checking specific storage slots for the implementation and beacon addresses.

 ### Contract Interaction